 Moro Reflex: What is it and How Can Swaddling Help?

-You take your baby for the first pediatric evaluation and, among other things, your pediatrician checks for the presence of Moro reflex: an important indication of a normal and developing nervous system in your newborn.
+You take your baby for the first pediatric evaluation and, among other things, your pediatrician checks for the normal baby reflexes, including the presence of Moro reflex: an important indication of a normal and developing nervous system in your newborn.
 Everything is normal and you don't give this Moro reflex much thought, until it starts waking up your baby mid sleep and the troubles with sleeplessness begin.

 In this article, you will learn:

 5 Common Triggers of Moro Reflex

 How to calm a baby experiencing Moro Reflex